Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 What happens after I submit my information?

-A mortgage relief professional reviews your New Jersey loan situation, delinquency stage, and income to identify exactly which programs apply and what the application process requires.
+A mortgage relief professional reviews your New Jersey loan situation, your delinquency stage, and your income to identify exactly which procedural tools apply and what each one's documentation requirements are.

-Can HAF funds be combined with a loan modification in New Jersey?
+Can a reinstatement payment be combined with a loan modification in New Jersey?

-In some cases yes — HAF reinstatement combined with a modification can produce a better outcome than either alone.
-Structuring the correct combination requires professional knowledge of how the programs interact.
+In some cases yes — a reinstatement under N.J.S.A.
+2A:50-57 combined with a complete modification application under 12 C.F.R. § 1024.41 can produce a better outcome than either alone.
+Structuring the correct combination requires professional knowledge of how the procedural windows interact.

 New Jersey's Statewide Mediation Program — Court-Supervised Assistance